 - If you are making the rice yourself ahead of time (instead of, say, using the leftover boxes of white rice from when you ordered Chinese takeout a couple days ago, *no judgment*), make sure to cook with medium to long-grained rice instead of short, glutinous rice which is tends to be much stickier.
 In case you couldn’t tell, sticking is your biggest opponent when it comes to this dish.
-Aside from choice of rice, you can also reduce the likelihood of ingredients sticking together by working in a large pan (or wok or skillet or dutch oven, the key here is for it to be large) and not overcrowding the surface with too much stuff (read: don’t work in giant batches).
-Oh, and make sure to pre-heat your pan and oil on high.
+(See our ultimate guide to rice for more on different types of rice.)

 Below we’ve compiled some favorite fried rice recipes to assist and inspire you in your takeout hackery.

 You won’t find any of those dinky little pieces of pork synonymous with Chinese takeout fried rice in this recipe (you know, the ones with the curious hot pink-tinted fringe?).
 Instead, here, leftover pulled pork is cleverly repurposed to create a true meat lover’s fried rice.
-Get the recipe.
+Get the Pulled Pork Fried Rice recipe.

 Loaded with good-for-you ingredients (Snow peas!
 Asparagus!
 Carrots!
 Broccoli!
 Cabbage!
 Spinach!
 Bell Pepper!), this veggie-packed fried rice won’t have you feeling guilty about going back for seconds.
-Get the recipe.
+Get the Extra Vegetable Fried Rice recipe.

 A traditional Thai variation on fried rice, this recipe keeps things simple and focused by making the pieces of sweet-sea savory lump crab the only star ingredient.
 Seasonings like garlic, ginger, soy sauce, and fish sauce are applied with a delicate touch, but if you’re a fan of spice, feel free to get a little liberal with the chili oil.
-Get the recipe.
+Get the Crab Fried Rice recipe.